br33f/php-GA4-Measurement-Protocol/README.md

 ## Overview
 This is a PHP Library facilitating the use of Google Analytics 4 (GA4) Measurement Protocol.
 Measurement Protocol allows developers to send events directly from server-side PHP to Google Analytics.

-Please note that GA4 Measurement Protocol is in alpha and might encounter breaking changes.
 Full documentation is available here: https://developers.google.com/analytics/devguides/collection/protocol/ga4

 ## Requirements